AMC latest to cut ties with Chris Hardwick after abuse allegations

 The career fallout for Chris Hardwick, podcast host, Nerdist Industries founder and Comic-Con fixture, continues following allegations of abuse from a former girlfriend last week.

-Following Nerdist Industries distancing itself from Hardwick, AMC announced Saturday that it won't air the second season of Talking With Chris Hardwick while it reviews the charges published Thursday by actress and former Nerdist host Chloe Dykstra.
+After Nerdist Industries distanced itself from Hardwick, AMC announced Saturday that it won't air the second season of Talking With Chris Hardwick while it reviews the charges published Thursday by actress and former Nerdist host Chloe Dykstra.
 The season premiere of the show, which focuses on pop culture celebrities, was set to air Sunday night with Donald Glover as the featured guest.

 "We take the troubling allegations that surfaced yesterday very seriously," the network said in a statement provided to Deadline.
 "While we assess the situation, Talking With Chris Hardwick will not air on AMC, and Chris has decided to step aside from moderating planned AMC and BBC America panels at Comic-Con International in San Diego next month."